matejlou/tetrapal/README.md

 ## Interpolation

-These final images are intended to show the visual difference between dithering via barycentric interpolation and natural neighbour interpolation.
+These final images illustrate the visual differences between dithering via barycentric interpolation and natural neighbour interpolation.
 A 256x256 void-and-cluster threshold matrix was used for both images.
 In general, natural neighbour dithering produces perceptually smoother gradations but introduces more high-frequency noise as a result of considering a greater number of candidate colours per pixel.
 This can best be seen in the appearance of the sky in each of the example images.

 | Barycentric | Natural Neighbour |
 | :-:         | :-:               |